-The Dialogue is organised around a structure and an agenda stemming from a dozen preparatory workshops in Asia, Europe, and North America.
-With three technical working groups, the pre-competitive Dialogue aims to produce an aligned global framework for seafood traceability based on four pillars:
+The Dialogue was initially organized around a structure and an agenda stemming from a dozen preparatory workshops in Asia, Europe, and North America.
+With three technical working groups, the pre-competitive Dialogue aimed to produce an aligned global framework for seafood traceability based on four pillars:

-- internationally agreed benchmarks for verifying data validity; and
+- Internationally agreed benchmarks for verifying data validity

-- harmonisation of business-smart national regulations to help reduce compliance burdens.
+- Harmonization of business-smart national regulations to help reduce compliance burdens

-- rising concerns about the marketing of seafood which is sourced from illegal, unsustainable, or socially irresponsible practices (including slavery at sea); and
+- rising concerns about the marketing of seafood which is sourced from illegal, unsustainable, or socially irresponsible practices (including slavery at sea)

 - increased business interest in improving transparency within seafood supply chains